Assistant Professor, William Dawson Scholar and Industrial Research Chairholder

 The first research theme focuses on producers’ needs to provide a suitable environment for future compliance requirements; another goal is to better understand the needs for animal comfort.
 As current research on comfort is mostly with free stall systems, it is relevant, to optimize recommendations, to carry out projects with tie-stall systems which are predominant in Quebec and in Canadian dairies.
 An example of research question is: Could some farming practices compensate for deficient stall configuration?

 Theme 2: Cow longevity

-The second research theme will focus on the sustainability of the industry in terms of long - term measures of profitability and survival of animals in the herds.
-Replacement animals and cows in production will be under scrutiny.
-Projects of this theme will benefit from data collected on the commercial farms and Valacta database.
+The second research theme focuses on the sustainability of the industry in terms of long - term measures of profitability and survival of animals in the herds.
+Replacement animals and cows in production are under scrutiny.
+Projects of this theme will benefit from data collected on the commercial farms and Valacta/Lactanet database.
 An example of research question is: What is the relationship between rearing and cow cow longevity?

 Theme 3: Environment and Society

 The third research theme broadens the perspective on international standards, life cycle analyses, and consumer acceptability.
 We will validate that the measures to improve cow welfare and longevity are not in contradiction with the overall sustainability (environmental, economic and social) of dairy farming.
 An example of research question is: Could improving comfort may conflict with improving the environmental footprint?